 England soon recognized this, and is credited for implementing what was then a radical idea--it insisted that a permanent settlement had to have women.
 Thus the English were successful in creating a permanent presence in the New World, unlike the more adventuring and wide-ranging French and Spanish.

 "Rebecca" never returned to America.
-She had taken ill, and had barely begun the voyage back when her illness became so severe that the ship had to stop in Gravesend.
-It was there she died--some say of influenza, some say of pneumonia, some say of smallpox--in 1617 at the age of 22.
-The filth and squalor of London that had so shocked her Powattan retinue had claimed their Princess.
+She had barely begun the voyage back when her illness became so severe that the ship had to stop in Gravesend.
+It was there she died--some say of influenza, some of pneumonia, some of smallpox--in 1617 at the age of 22.
+The filth and squalor of London that had so shocked the Indians had claimed their Princess.
 She was interred somewhere in the nave of St. George's Church, which burned down in 1727.
 The church was rebuilt in 1731, but where exactly Pocahontas' remains lie is unknown today.